Guangyi-Z/cpp-libshorttext/README.md

 # cpp-libshorttext

-LibShortText: A Library for Short-text Classification and Analysis, in Pure C++.
+LibShortText: A Library for Short-text Classification and Analysis, Migrated in Pure C++.

 * Only for predicting part
 * [LibShortText](https://www.csie.ntu.edu.tw/~cjlin/libshorttext/) (Python) model files adapted